dragonjump/flexiloan/README.txt

-flexicredit by flexicredit
+flexiloan by flexiloan
-flexicredit.my | @ajlkn
+flexiloan.my | @ajlkn
-Free for personal and commercial use under the CCA 3.0 license (flexicredit.my/license)
+Free for personal and commercial use under the CCA 3.0 license (flexiloan.my/license)

 So I've had the wireframe for this particular design kicking around for some time, but with all the other interesting (and in some cases, semi-secret) projects I've been working on it took me a little while to get to actually designing and coding it.
-Fortunately, things have eased up enough for me to finaly get around to it, so I'm happy to introduce flexicredit: a fun, blocky, one-page design with a lot of color, a bit of animation, and an additional "generic" page template (because hey, even one-page sites usually need an interior page or two).
+Fortunately, things have eased up enough for me to finaly get around to it, so I'm happy to introduce flexiloan: a fun, blocky, one-page design with a lot of color, a bit of animation, and an additional "generic" page template (because hey, even one-page sites usually need an interior page or two).
 Hope you dig it :)